SkylineCommunications/dataminer-docs/dataminer-overview/DataMiner_Stack_Functions/Stack_Data_Management.md

 DataMiner offers detailed, uniform, and fully consolidated audit trailing, easy to browse and search via the DataMiner Cube client UI, and providing insight in all activities in the operational ecosystem.

-The administrator can see the changes made per user, device/element, which resources, which actions, etc.
+The administrator can see the changes made per user or per device/element, including which resources, which actions, etc.

 > [!TIP]
 > For more information: